MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

     :::image type="content" source="media/client-about.png" alt-text="Check the Azure Information Protection client version":::

-## When is the right time to migrate my labels?
+## When is the right time to migrate my labels to unified labeling?

 We recommend that you migrate your Azure Information Protection labels to the unified labeling platform so that you can use them as sensitivity labels with other [clients and services that support unified labeling](configure-policy-migrate-labels.md#clients-and-services-that-support-unified-labeling).

 For more information and instructions, see [How to migrate Azure Information Protection labels to unified sensitivity labels](configure-policy-migrate-labels.md).

-## After I've migrated my labels, which management portal do I use?
+## After I've migrated my labels to unified labeling, which management portal do I use?

 After you've migrated your labels in the Azure portal, continue managing them in one of the following locations, depending on the clients you have installed: